 If you arrive from an affected country (including Oman, Qatar, Saudi Arabia, UAE, Iran, and Jordan), you may be screened for symptoms of MERS.
-If you display symptoms of MERS, you may be taken to hospital in Singapore for assessment.
-If authorities suspect you're infected with MERS, you may be required to remain in hospital.
+If you display symptoms of MERS, authorities make take you to hospital in Singapore for assessment.
+If authorities suspect MERS, you may be required to remain in hospital.

-You may also be placed in quarantine by health authorities if you have come into contact (within two metres for thirty minutes or more) with a symptomatic person.
+Health authorities may also place you in quarantine. if you have come into contact (within two metres for thirty minutes or more) with a symptomatic person.

 Earthquakes in the region can affect Singapore.

 The monsoon season is from December to March and from June to September.
 Strong winds and heavy rain occur during these months.

 - secure your passport in a safe, waterproof location or carry it